pikepdf/pikepdf/docs/tutorial/metadata.rst

 ----------------------------

 The Document Info block is an older, now deprecated object in which metadata may be stored.
-If you use pikepdf's interface to modify metadata, it will automatically modify the Document Info metadata to match changes to XMP, where equivalent fields exist.

-The Document Info is (confusingly) not attached to the /Root object.
+The Document Info is not attached to the /Root object.
 It may be accessed using the ``.docinfo`` property.
 If no Document Info exists, touching the ``.docinfo`` will properly initialize an empty one.

 Here is an example of a Document Info block.

 .. ipython::
-  :verbatim:

-  In [1]: pdf = Pdf.open('tests/resources/sandwich.pdf')
+  In [12]: pdf = pikepdf.open('../tests/resources/sandwich.pdf')

-  In [2]: pdf.docinfo
+  In [12]: pdf.docinfo
-  Out[2]:
+  Out[12]:
   pikepdf.Dictionary({
     "/CreationDate": "D:20170911132748-07'00'",
     "/Creator": "ocrmypdf 5.3.3 / Tesseract OCR-PDF 3.05.01",